FatonHaxhiu/mitre-attack-simulator-lab/README.md

 - Simple command-line interface (CLI) for selecting simulations/detections
 - Modular and easy to extend with new techniques
 - Continuous integration (CI) with linting and runtime checks

 ---

+## Use Cases

+- **Blue Team Training:** Practice detecting common attacker behaviors in a safe lab setting.
+- **Detection Engineering:** Test and refine custom detection logic for various MITRE ATT&CK techniques.
+- **Demo/Teaching:** Demonstrate how specific Linux-based attack techniques work and how to spot them.
+- **CI/CD Security:** Ensure detection scripts and simulations remain functional as the project grows.

+---